mafe72/3D-Printer-Filament-Runout-Sensor/README.md

 		//#define FIL_RUNOUT_PULLUP

-Also if you need to invert the logic of the sensor set to true the followng line:
+Also if you need to invert the logic of the sensor set to <code>true</code> the following line:

 		#define FIL_RUNOUT_INVERTING false

-Modify Configuration_adv.h in the section Advanced Pause, uncoment the following line:
+Modify Configuration_adv.h in the section Advanced Pause, and uncoment the following line:

 		#define ADVANCED_PAUSE_FEATURE

+Once done, flash the modified firmware to your printer.

 More information about the firmware configuration is available at the official Marlin Documentation [found here.](http://marlinfw.org/docs/configuration/configuration.html#filament-runout-sensor)

-Once done, flash the modified firmware to your printer.

 ### OctoPrint Plugin